septsea/septsea/README.md

 Well.
 More information.

+This kind of self-introduction was inspired by the YouTube video [https://youtu.be/V4L3YuhCUEY](https://youtu.be/V4L3YuhCUEY).
+A copy of that can be found at [https://b23.tv/av804459905](https://b23.tv/av804459905).

+In British English slang, a *git* is a foolish or worthless person.
+I redefined it to be a person who uses `Git`.
+Maybe a more common way is to say *a Git user*.

 I wrote a book on polynomials (my `strange-book-zero` repository), but that is not very good.

 ~~I used to have a Zhihu account.~~